omegasemantic/omegasemantic.github.io/_pages/vim.md

 ### The Wedding Royale ends badly

 > We're at CHERMIONE's wedding ball.
 It's a festive party scene and VIM is working the tables.
+CHERMIONE weds the CHOSEN ONE.

 As VIM waited tables, CHERMIONE was able
 To view and indenture a mate